Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Existing Measures and Models for Robot Strengths

-\begin{rem} Under the WMPR model, \cite{gardner:2015} proposed an estimator of $\beta_{0}$ by solving the pseudo-inverse solution of the corresponding estimating equations of the sum of squares.
+\begin{rem} Under the WMPR model, \citet{gardner:2015} proposed an estimator of $\beta$ by solving the pseudo-inverse solution of the corresponding estimating equations of the sum of squares.
 Albeit lacking an explanation for the resulting estimator, the estimated or predicted score of a match is unique.
-In application, we can also impose the constraint $\sum^{K}_{i=1}\beta^{2}_{0i}=1$ to obtain estimators of relative robot strengths.
-However, there is no simple formulation for the LSE of $\beta_{0}$ with this constraint. \end{rem}
+In application, the constraint $\sum^{K}_{i=1}\beta^{2}_{i}=1$ can also be imposed to obtain estimators of relative robot strengths.
+However, there is no simple formulation for the corresponding LSE of $\beta$. \end{rem}